Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Related Works

-Table \ref{tab:comparison-related-works} summarizes the datasets, algorithms, and results of the most similar related works on car detection, compared to the present paper.
-The closest work to the present study is that of Benjedira et al. \cite{benjdira2019conf} who presented a performance evaluation of Faster R-CNN and YOLOv3 algorithms, on a reduced UAV imagery dataset of cars.
-The present paper is an improvement over this work from several aspects:

-1) We use two datasets with different characteristics for training and testing, whereas most previous works described above tested their technique on a single proprietary dataset.
-We show that annotation errors in the dataset have an important effect on the detection performance.
+{Table~\ref{tab:comparison-related-works} summarizes the datasets, algorithms, and results of the most similar related works on car detection, compared to the present paper.} The closest work to the present study is that of Benjedira et al.~\cite{benjdira2019conf} who presented a performance evaluation of Faster R-CNN and YOLOv3 algorithms, on a reduced UAV imagery dataset of cars.
+The present paper is an improvement over this work from several aspects: \begin{enumerate} \item[(1)] We use two datasets with different characteristics for training and testing, whereas most previous works described above tested their technique on a single proprietary dataset. {We show that annotation errors in the dataset have an important effect on the detection performance.}